-As an accountant or accounting firm, you have client identification obligations when you engage in the activities described at the beginning of section 2.
-You have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions in subsection 4.2.
+As a casino, you have client identification obligations.
+You have to take the following measures to ascertain the identity of individuals or to confirm the existence of entities (entities meaning: corporations, trusts, partnerships, funds, and unincorporated associations or organizations), subject to the general exceptions outlined in subsection 4.2.